eag1ex/payload-resolution-manager/readme.md

     - Sorting DATA at different states
     - Referencing and assesing jobs status
     - Validating results
+    - filtering job data by value or index, with the help of prm tools/ and prm Query
     - returning async/ defered data
     - munipulating independant jobs